cespare/gost/README.md

 * Load averages for 1, 5, and 15 minutes; either as-is or divided by the number of CPUs for convenience
 * Disk usage for any given filesystem path

+### Script stats

+Gost is able to consume messages via scripts that emit statsd-formatted messages to stdout.
+See [the configuration file](conf.toml) for the options to specify the script directory and the interval between runs.

+Each run interval, gost tries to list the script directory.
+For each regular file in that directory, gost tries to run it as an executable (all at the same time).
+The output is read line by line and each is parsed as a statsd message.

+If one line is unable to be parsed, gost stops trying to parse the output of that script.
+If the execution takes so long that the next run interval passes, that script is not started again until it is finished (so at most one copy of each script is running at once).

+The scripts are executed with no arguments and stdin/stderr are null devices.
+Only stdout is used.
+Any errors running the script (including a non-zero exit status) trigger debugging output and meta-stats.

 ### Debug interface

 The `debug_port` setting controls the port of a local server that gost starts up for debugging.
 Gost will